kennyzha/Discord_RPG/README.md

 # Join the community!

 Discord RPG is in current in beta, and it’s in continuous development.
-We are open to suggestions and ideas which can be posted in issues or on our official discord server!
+We are open to suggestions and feedback which can be posted in github issues or on our official discord server.
 Stay tuned by [joining the official server](https://discord.gg/3Gq4kAr)!

 # License